Intermittent Explosive Disorder

 There are several ways IED can have a negative impact on a person’s quality of life.
 A person with IED is often in emotional pain and distress, and does not know how to handle these feelings.
 This causes outbursts of anger and rage.
 In order to treat IED, the affected person must be ready to address their behaviors and their emotional pain that causes the behaviors.

 Treatment for IED typically includes individual counseling and group therapy.
-Research supports that group therapy is particularly helpful in the treatment of IED.
+Group therapy is particularly helpful in the treatment of IED.
 Being able to interact with people at different points in recovery helps the affected person feel heard and understood.
 It also helps them by providing a model for behavior and coping skills.

 The following are therapeutic approaches most commonly used in the treatment of IED: